-High: Comprehensive knowledge, experience and understanding of the purposes of licensees submissions, the processes used by them to produce the submissions, the methodology for assessing them and the regulatory body's processes for administering and permissioning them.
+High: Comprehensive knowledge, experience and understanding of the purposes of licensee's submissions, the processes used by them to produce the submissions, the methodology for assessing them and the regulatory body's processes for administering and permissioning them.
 The capability to supervise assessments, and to take responsibility for recommending the results to those making the permissioning activity.

-COMPETENCY KSAs Needed KSA Level (L, M, H, or NA) Existing KSA Level (L, M, H, or NA) Quality Auditing Techniques 3.3.1 Comprehension of the process of auditing and established standards and procedures 3.3.2 Comprehension of the technical aspects of the subject matter of the audits 3.3.3 Ability to review and analyse documents against current standards and procedures COMPETENCY KSAs Needed KSA Level (L, M, H, or NA) Existing KSA Level (L, M, H, or NA) Assessment Techniques 3.3.4 Understand the purpose, scope and content of licensees' safety cases and other documents submitted from licensees; checking and judging that they: are and remain soundly based; conform to good practice; and define the operating envelope.
-3.3.5 Understand how to make judgements on adequacy of submitted documents by establishing: completeness; clarity; rational; accuracy; objectivity; appropriateness; integrated; forward looking in to all of the life cycle etc.
+COMPETENCE KSAs Needed KSA Level (L, M, H, or NA) Existing KSA Level (L, M, H, or NA) Quality Auditing Techniques 3.3.1 Comprehension of the process of auditing an established standards and procedures đ 3.3.2 Comprehension of the technical aspects of th subject matter of the audits e 3.3.3 Ability to review and analyse documents agains current standards and procedures t COMPETENCE KSAs Needed KSA Level (L, M, H, or NA) Existing KSA Level (L, M, H, or NA) Assessment Techniques 3.3.4 Understand the purpose, scope and content of licensees' safety cases and other document submitted from licensees; checking and judgin that they: are and remain soundly based; conform to good practice; and define the operatin envelope. s g n 3.3.5 Understand how to make judgements on adequac of submitted documents by establishing completeness; clarity; rational; accuracy objectivity; appropriateness; integrated; forwar looking in to all of the life cycle etc. ;

-3.3.6 Understand how licensees make modifications to their safety cases and other submitted documents to reflect plant, operational and organizational changes and judging the adequacy of those modifications.
-3.3.7 Understanding and making judgements on the relationship between Safety Cases and: limiting conditions of operation; surveillance and maintenance programmes; technical specifications; operating instructions; emergency arrangements etc. 3.3.8 Understand the individual licensees' arrangements for producing, controlling, modifying, reviewing safety cases and other submitted documents and able to make judgements on whether these process have been properly applied.
+- - 3.3.6 Understand how licensees make modifications to their safety cases and other submitted documents to reflect plant, operational and organizational changes and judging the adequacy of those modifications.
+3.3.7 Understanding and making judgements on the relationship between Safety Cases and: limiting conditions of operation; surveillance and maintenance programmes; technical specifications; operating instructions; emergency arrangements etc. 3.3.8 Understand the individual licensees' arrangements for producing, controlling, modifying, reviewing safety cases and other submitted documents and able to make judgements on whether these processes have been properly applied.
 3.3.9 Understand and be able to make judgements on Periodic Reviews carried out by licensees on their safety documentation.

 3.4.
-Investigation Techniques Competency: This competency is the pursuit of the cause of events arising from notifications, incidents or information obtained during inspections and/or evaluations and gathering evidence in order to make regulatory decisions.
+Investigation Techniques Competence: This competence is the pursuit of the cause of events arising from notifications, incidents or information obtained during inspections and/or evaluations and gathering evidence in order to make regulatory decisions.